 II.

-In Point IV, the appellant claims that the trial court plainly erred in entering its judgment convicting him of both conspiracy to manufacture methamphetamine, Count I, and possession of a chemical with the intent to create a controlled substance, Count III, because it violated the double jeopardy protection of the conspiracy statute, § 564.016.7, prohibiting a person from being "charged, convicted or sentenced on the basis of the same course of conduct of both the actual commission of an offense and a conspiracy to commit that offense."
-Specifically, he claims that the double jeopardy protection of the conspiracy statute, § 564.016.7, was violated in that the same course of criminal conduct, possession *315 of the lithium batteries with the intent to manufacture methamphetamine, formed the basis for conviction as to both Counts I and III.
+In Point IV, the appellant claims that the trial court plainly erred in entering its judgment convicting him of both conspiracy to manufacture methamphetamine, Count I, and possession of a chemical with the intent to create a controlled substance, Count III, because it violated the double jeopardy protection of the conspiracy statute, § 564.016.7, prohibiting a person from being “charged, convicted or sentenced on the basis of the same course of conduct of both the actual commission of an offense and a conspiracy to commit that offense.”
+Specifically, he claims that the double jeopardy protection of the conspiracy statute, § 564.016.7, was violated in that the same course of criminal conduct, pos *315 session of the lithium batteries with the intent to manufacture methamphetamine, formed the basis for conviction as to both Counts I and III.
 We agree.

 In claiming that § 564.016.7 clearly prohibited the trial court from entering a judgment of conviction against him on both Counts I and III, the appellant contends that the target of the conspiracy charged in Count I, conspiracy to manufacture methamphetamine, was achieved in convicting him on Count III, possession of the lithium batteries with an intent to manufacture methamphetamine.
 The State contends, however, that § 564.016.7 did not prohibit the appellant’s conviction on both counts in that the appellant was not charged with and convicted of conspiring to possess precursors to methamphetamine, in Count I, such that his conviction on Count III, for possessing lithium batteries with an intent to manufacture methamphetamine, did not achieve the target of the conspiracy charged in Count I. We agree with the appellant.

 Pseudoephedrine and lithium are both precursor ingredients to the manufacture of methamphetamine.
-Thus, in charging the appellant with conspiracy to manufacture methamphetamine, in Count I, the State, in alleging that "in furtherance of the conspiracy the defendant and/or Michelle Gould acquired over 70 boxes of pseudoephedrine pills and transferred some of them to another member of the conspiracy and acquired 88 lithium batteries," alleged, in effect, that in furtherance of the conspiracy, the appellant and/or Gould, like the defendant in Angle, obtained precursors to manufacture methamphetamine.
-Hence, in the case at bar, when the appellant was convicted, on Count III, under § 195.420, of possessing lithium batteries with an intent to manufacture methamphetamine, one of the targets of the conspiracy charge alleged in Count I was achieved such that § 564.016.7 caused Count I to merge into Count III so that the trial court was prohibited from entering a judgment convicting the appellant of both Counts I and III.
-See Angle, 146 S.W.3d at 14.
+Thus, in charging the appellant with conspiracy to manufacture methamphetamine, in Count I, the State, in alleging that “in furtherance of the conspiracy the defendant and/or Michelle Gould acquired over 70 boxes of pseudoephedrine pills and transferred some of them to another member of the conspiracy and acquired 88 lithium batteries,” alleged, in effect, that in furtherance of the conspiracy, the appellant and/or Gould, like the defendant in

-In attempting to distinguish Angle, the State contends that unlike in that case, the appellant here "was never charged with conspiring to obtain precursors."
+In attempting to distinguish Angle, the State contends that unlike in that case, the appellant here “was never charged with conspiring to obtain precursors.”
 Neither was the defendant in Angle.
-146 S.W.3d at 13-14.
-As Angle makes crystal clear, the issue, in determining whether § 564.016.7 was violated, is not whether the defendant was "charged" with the offense of conspiring to obtain precursors, but whether in charging a conspiracy to manufacture methamphetamine it was alleged that in furtherance of that conspiracy he and/or an accomplice obtained precursors, creating what the Angle court referred to as a "two-step" conspiracy, creating two targets, which we discuss, supra.
+146 S.W.Sd at 13-14.
+As Angle makes crystal clear, the issue, in determining whether § 564.016.7 was violated, is not whether the defendant was “charged” with the offense of conspiring to obtain precursors, but whether in charging a conspiracy to manufacture methamphetamine it was alleged that in furtherance of that conspiracy he and/or an accomplice obtained precursors, creating what the Angle court referred to as a “two-step” conspiracy, creating two targets, which we discuss, supra.
 Id. at 14.

-In Angle, the court found that the trial court's convicting the defendant on the conspiracy count, that had merged into the possession counts, pursuant to § 564.016.7, "resulted in manifest injustice as a violation of [the defendant's] constitutional right against double jeopardy," and reversed, pursuant to Rule 30.20.
+In Angle, the court found that the trial court’s convicting the defendant on the conspiracy count, that had merged into the possession counts, pursuant to § 564.016.7, “resulted in manifest injustice as a violation of [the defendant’s] constitutional right against double jeopardy,” and reversed, pursuant to Rule 30.20.
 Id.
-Accordingly, we reverse the appellant's conspiracy conviction in Count I, rendering moot his claim in Point I, challenging the sufficiency of the evidence to make a submissible case on that count.
+Accordingly, we reverse the appellant’s conspiracy conviction in Count I, rendering moot his claim in Point I, challenging the sufficiency of the evidence to make a sub-missible case on that count.

 III.